THEO 310 Theology of Humanity

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

-Students at Liberty University are faced with a variety of contradictory perspectives on the nature of humanity.
-Given such secular and non-Christian perspectives, each student should be prepared to articulate and defend an orthodox, evangelical Christian perspective on the doctrine of humanity, with special attention given to the doctrines of the imago Dei and original sin.
+Each student at Liberty University is faced with a variety of contradictory perspectives on the nature of humanity.
+Given such secular and non-Christian perspectives, the student should be prepared to articulate and defend an orthodox, evangelical Christian perspective on the doctrine of humanity, with special attention given to the doctrines of the imago Dei and original sin.

 Course Requirement Checklist